Exact Lexicographic Scheduling and Approximate Rescheduling: Approximate Recovery Algorithm with Binding Decisions (Stage 2)

 \subsection{Multiple Perturbations}

-Reoptimization with multiple disturbances can be seen as a two-player game where (i) we solve an initial problem instance, (ii) a malicious adversary generates perturbations, and (iii) we transform the initial solution into an efficient solution for the new instance.
-Adversarial strategies with multiple perturbations can render the initial optimal solution weakly reoptimizable.
-But a \ref{eq:lexopt} solution can manage a bounded adversary.
-Algorithm \ref{Algorithm:Recovery} produces efficient solutions in bounded uncertainty settings and attains a positive performance guarantee parameterized by the degree of uncertainty.
-For analysis purposes, Definition \ref{Def:Uncertainty_Set} describes uncertainty set $\mathcal{U}(f,k,\delta)$ with three parameters: (i) the factor $f$ indicating the boundary between \emph{stable} and \emph{unstable} job perturbations, (ii) the number $k$ of unstable jobs, and (iii) the number $\delta$ of surplus machines.
+Two-stage robust optimization can be viewed as a two-player game where (i) we solve an initial instance, (ii) a malicious adversary generates perturbations, and (iii) we transform the initial solution into an efficient solution for a new instance.
+Adversarial strategies with multiple perturbations can render the initial solution weakly reoptimizable.
+But \ref{eq:lexopt} can manage a bounded degree of uncertainty.
+For this case, we show that Algorithm \ref{Algorithm:Recovery} produces solutions with a positive performance guarantee parameterized by the uncertainty set size.
+Definition \ref{Def:Uncertainty_Set} describes our uncertainty set $\mathcal{U}(f,k,\delta)$ with three parameters: (i) the factor $f$ indicating the boundary between \emph{stable} and \emph{unstable} job perturbations, (ii) the number $k$ of unstable jobs, and (iii) the number $\delta$ of surplus machines.
 We assume that the number $k$ of unstable jobs is bounded by the number of machines $m$, i.e.\ $k < m$.